AriMeron/Game/README.md

 **Aiming:**
 - Players will have a crosshair at the center of their screen to assist with aiming.
 - The control to scope will be shift

+**Animations**
+- All characters will have running, jumping crouch and death animations
+- Death animations will not be bloody or overly gruesome
+- Players will get flashes on their screen in certain directions when they are being shot (direction dipends on direction they're being shot from)

 ## Audio